 Catastrophic coverage is a phase of coverage designed to protect you from having to pay very high out-of-pocket costs for prescription drugs.
 It usually begins after you have spent a pre-determined amount on your health care.
 For example, Part D prescription drug plans offer catastrophic coverage.
-After you have spent a certain amount out of pocket, you will only pay 5% of the cost of each prescription drug (in addition to your monthly plan premium).
+After you have spent a certain amount out of pocket, you owe no cost-sharing for the cost of your covered drugs for the remainder of the year.

 « Back to Glossary Index